A few tips on keeping your website readers’ attention

 Above the fold

 Limit your colour scheme.
 When in doubt, use fewer colours.
-Even a simple black and white webpage is much more attractive to read than a site that has twelve to thirteen colours in use.
-It hurts the eyes, can cause distractions, and your readers are far more likely to divert themselves from your website in order to save their eyes from hurting.
+Even a simple black-and-white webpage is much more attractive to read than a site that has twelve to thirteen colours in use.
+It hurts the eyes and can cause distractions, and your readers are far more likely to divert themselves from your website in order to save their eyes from hurting.
 Using shades of the same colour is always a good colour scheme to go with.